tsen19/predicting_death_from_heart_disease_R/README.md

 1. Report in .Rmd format
 2. Report in .pdf format knit from the .Rmd file
 3. R script in .R format that generates predicted outcomes and their evaluations

+This project, [HarvardX: PH125.9x, Data Science: Capstone](https://www.edx.org/course/data-science-capstone), is a part of the [Professional Certificate in Data Science](https://www.edx.org/professional-certificate/harvardx-data-science) course led by HarvardX.
+This program was supported in part by NIH grant R25GM114818.